-- By 2025, there will also be over 250M Chinese middle class families.
+- By 2025, there will also be 200-250M Chinese middle class families.
 This is really the number to remember.
-This rising Chinese middle class is going to change almost everything.
+This rising Chinese middle class is going to change most everything.

 What this means for markets and businesses around the globe is that they can now be directly impacted by what is discussed at dinner tables, in offices and especially online in China.
 My recommendation is to start paying closer attention to those conversations.

-As for United Airlines, Chinese consumers gave them a surprise beating this week.
+As for United Airlines, Chinese consumers gave them a surprise beating.
 As United prides itself on having more direct US-China flights than any other airline, they will probably re-assess fairly quickly.
 Welcome to the new normal.

 I write (and speak) about how rising Chinese consumers are disrupting global markets. (#ConsumerChina).
 This also includes work on: